ospalh/anki-addons/pages/Add audio field.md

 </figure>

-Alternatively, when the field you want to download for is not the first field, just should use that field’s name, followed by “Audio”.
+Alternatively, when the field you want to download for is not the first field, you should use that field’s name, followed by “Audio”.
 Then click  “OK” here, too.

 In the example, sending pictures of birds to GoogleTTS would not